 Unlike legal drafting, appraising, et al., some plan sponsors may believe they can do effective ESOP communication and culture change on their own without outside professional assistance.
 Unfortunately, a “do-it-yourself” approach can be “penny wise and pound foolish.”
 (Why it’s not “dollar” rather than “pound” foolish is a discussion for another day.)

-If you think it’s expensive to engage a professional, beware what happens if you don’t.
+If you think it’s expensive to engage a professional, beware of what happens if you don’t.

 The best way to create informed, engaged employees and an active ownership culture is through ongoing, targeted communication efforts that build shared trust and teamwork.
 These communication efforts and activities can take many forms.
 Let’s look at some areas where professional assistance can be extremely valuable and cost-effective to your company.